dritter4/dritter4.github.io/_posts/2023-6-26-reflecting-first-year-graduate-school.md

 With my second – and final – year of graduate school quickly approaching, I wanted to reflect on what I learned during my first year.
 Deciding to pursue a master’s degree in city planning was a Big Decision (especially when you’re moving across the country), but the last year has shown me that it was the right decision.
 That being said, I’m not sure the degree would be worth it without the financial support I’m receiving through fellowships and assistantships.
 So far, its primary value has come from being able to explore personal interests and technical skills, rather than the lecture content or group projects (with some exceptions).

+(I thought more about this, and a graduate program is especially helpful when you’re learning about an entirely new region.
+The Intermountain West is a completely different environment than the Mid-Atlantic – not just in the urban form, but in perspectives on water, nature, conservation, etc. and attitudes toward growth and planning.)

 For a little context, I’m studying in the [Master of City & Metropolitan Planning](https://plan.cap.utah.edu/) (MCMP) program at the University of Utah in Salt Lake City.
 It’s a two-year professional program with a capstone project, and I’m focusing on transportation planning and spatial data analysis.

-*(I thought more about this, and a graduate program is especially helpful when you’re learning about an entirely new region.
-The Intermountain West is a completely different environment than the Mid-Atlantic – not just in the urban form, but in perspectives on water, nature, conservation, etc. and attitudes toward growth and planning.)*
+*(Note: My comment about value is more a statement about the cost of education in general.
+It's hard for me to argue that a graduate degree in planning is worth roughly $120,000 in tuition and living expenses if you're paying fully out of pocket.)*

 ## Fall 2022